stain/s11.no/content/2021/phd/nanopub/index.md

 clicks on "Publish", Nanobench creates the assertion graph of a new nanopublication by following the template and replacing all the placeholders with the user's input.
-For the provenance graph, only a simple link to the user's identifier is currently added (we are working on extending the coverage of templates to the provenance and publication info graphs).
+For the provenance graph, only a simple `prov:wasAttributedTo` link to the user's identifier is currently added (we are working on extending the coverage of templates to the provenance and publication info graphs).
 In the publication info graph, Nanobench adds a timestamp, specifies the user as the creator of the nanopublication, and adds a